charlieegan3/standpoint/readme.md

 1. First you need to get a corpus in place to run the analysis on.
 This guide will talk you through using the Abortion corpus we used.
 Download the corpus to the `analysis_api` folder: `curl -L https://gist.github.com/charlieegan3/5662280729f19a154f5e118eec26315c/archive/e8a879bdb9aab88d5f570f43fff0d91f6ccad34a.zip > analysis_api/abortion.zip`
 2. Now unzip the downloaded corpus: `unzip analysis_api/abortion.zip -d analysis_api/abortion && mv analysis_api/abortion/**/* analysis_api/abortion/ && rm -r analysis_api/abortion/5*`
 3. (OPTIONAL) Inspect a corpus file: `cat analysis_api/abortion/post_1`.
 Lines like `#key=value` are parsed into metadata.
 These are optional.
 4. It is now time to start a console in the `analysis_api` service.
-Todo this run: `docker-compose run analysis_api /bin/bash`.
+To do this run: `docker-compose run analysis_api /bin/bash`.
 5. You will now have a new prompt `/app#`.
 The current directory is `analysis_api`, file changes are synced between this container and the host.
 Type `ls` and you will see the contents of the `analysis_api` folder.
 6. Before extracting points from the corpus we need to clean the posts for invalid characters and parse any metadata.
-Run `ruby clean.rb abortion` to do this for all of the files in raw abortion corpus we downloaded.
+Run `ruby clean.rb abortion` to do this for all of the files in the raw abortion corpus we downloaded.

 ### Extracting Points
 1. You are now ready to extract a list of points from the corpus.
 To do this run `ruby collector.rb abortion`.
-This will take some around 10-15 mins and is quite an intensive task.
+This will take around 10-15 mins and is quite an intensive task.
 Output is written to `abortion_points.txt` in the `analysis_api` directory.
 This will be a large file (~50mb), The first line is a list of topics and the following lines represent each point in JSON.
 2. When you have finished running the points extraction process you  can exit the analysis_api console with `exit`.

 ### Cleaning/Curating Points